MicrosoftDocs/learn/learn-pr/student-evangelism/enhance-self-efficacy/includes/6-exercise-examine.md

-In this exercise, you will look at some sitatuations and determine whether something is in your comfort zone.
+In this exercise, you will look at some situations and determine whether something is in your comfort zone.

 ## Review the following tasks